 - Bonaccorso G., A Brief (and Comprehensive) Guide to Stochastic Gradient Descent Algorithms

-Wikipedia is also a very good resource and many formulas, theories and theorems are explained in a clear and comprehensible way.
+Wikipedia is also an excellent resource; many formulas, theories, and theorems are explained clearly and understandably.

 A Machine Learning path proposal (for very beginners)

-The very first step to jump into Machine Learning is understanding how to measure and improve the quality of datasets.
-Managing categorical and missing features, normalization and dimensionality reduction (PCA, ICA, NMF) are fundamental techniques that can dramatically improve the performances of any algorithm.
-It’s also useful studying how to split the datasets into training and test sets and how to adopt the Cross-Validation instead of classical test methods.
+The first step to jumping into Machine Learning is understanding how to measure and improve the quality of datasets.
+Managing categorical and missing features, normalization, and dimensionality reduction (PCA, ICA, NMF) are fundamental techniques that can dramatically improve the performance of every algorithm.
+It’s also helpful in studying how to split the datasets into training and test sets and how to adopt Cross-Validation instead of classical test methods.

 A good tutorial on Principal Component Analysis is: